YanceyA/Danger_Klipper_Docs/docs/homing_sensorless.md

 5. Determine appropriate sensorless driver threshold homing values, driver_SGT.
 It is reccomended to retune the values even if coming from a functional macro based sensorless system.
 6. Save the config and validate that the printer can home reliably both cold and hot.

+**TODO: ADD GRAPHICS FOR HOMING PARAMETERS.**

 ## Sensorless driver threshold tuning guides
+- TODO: Should we create our own tuning guide??
+What do we being to the table that the guides below done have?
 - Eric Zimmerman [https://github.com/EricZimmerman/VoronTools/blob/main/Sensorless.md]
 - Clee Voron Sensorless Guide [https://docs.vorondesign.com/community/howto/clee/sensorless_xy_homing.html]

 # Smart Sensorless Config Options

 [stepper]